-I recommend the Rasberry Pi 3B+ or 4 based on their sheer power and ease of use when installing node dependencies and the MagicMirror² platform.
-Feel free to use an older Rasberry Pi or the Pi Zero, but expect additional hoops to jump through.
+I recommend the Raspberry Pi 3B+ or 4 based on their sheer power and ease of use when installing node dependencies and the MagicMirror² platform.
+Feel free to use an older Raspberry Pi or the Pi Zero, but expect additional hoops to jump through.

 Unquestionably, the hardest item to find to build a MagicMirror is a two-way mirror itself.
 These mirrors work by being reflective (like a normal mirror) on one side and transparent on the other.
 “The half-silvered surface will reflect about half the light that strikes its surface while letting the other half go straight through.”¹ I was able to find a large two-way mirror on Kijiji for about $50 and then got it polished and cut at a glass and mirror shop for an additional $20.